 Please see the agency’s risk management policies and procedures for detailed information.

-Each month a member of the QA Committee will complete a Quality Assurance Safety and Infection Control Form.
-Any issues discovered will be brought to the attention of the committee and reported in the QA report.
+Each month a designated staff member will complete a Quality Assurance Safety and Infection Control form.
+Any issues discovered will be brought to the attention of the QA Committee and reported in the QA report.
 The other areas of concern to the S&IC are address in the agency’s Risk Management and Incident Reporting policies and procedures.

 Major and Unusual Incident Reporting